cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/pdfs-guidance-other-languages.md

 12. Go to the WordPress post, make a new bullet item at the bottom of the list, and paste your link there.
 13. Keep doing steps 1-12 until all the PDFs for that language have been linked in the post.
 14. When you’re finished with a language, select **Update** so it publishes.
 (If you close the browser window without updating your changes, they will be lost.)
-15. Make any necessary notes in the comments of the Jira ticket, and mark it as Done.
+15. Make any necessary notes in the comments of the Jira ticket, and mark it as **Done**.

 ## Housekeeping items